AdarshMJ/Symantycs/README.md

 2)Make sure the directories for the key answers and answer scripts are properly set.
 3)After all the dependencies are sucessfully installed run gui.py

+Spacy offers different language models which can be incorporated in this code.
+Check out their site - https://spacy.io/models This simple GUI application can serve as an ingress for more complex operations that can be used to grade papers of different languages by incorporating the corresponding language models.
+The current limitation is hand-writing recogntition.

+It should be possible to incorporate this implementation of handwriting recognition - https://towardsdatascience.com/build-a-handwritten-text-recognition-system-using-tensorflow-2326a3487cd5